dlight-js/homepage/apps/homepage/public/docs/getting-started/rethinking-reactivity.md

 el1.id = "first-el";
 el1.innerText = declareState(doubleCount)
 ```
-The reactivity graph would look like:
+Now, the Reactivity Graph would look like this:

 ![reactivity-graph1](../imgs/reactivity-graph1.jpeg "reactivity-graph1")